Gone Too Soon

 Jream’s father rolled his eyes in disapproval and turned around to continue with what he was working on.
 Jream noticed but decided to pretend like she didn’t.
 She went into her room and picked up her phone.
 As she looked at it.
 She thought about all the weekends as a kid with her Grandma Bea.
 She had spent so many.
 She couldn’t understand why everyone was being so touchy about her growing up.
 Sure, I miss our conversations.
-And of course I love the biscuits and I know I’m supposed to learn how to make them.
+And of course, I love biscuits and I know I’m supposed to learn how to make them.
 It’s tradition.
-Yes, I know it’s important for me spend time with my Grandma because she’s getting older now.
+Yes, I know it’s important for me to spend time with my Grandma because she’s getting older now.
 But don’t I get a life too?
 Jream thought.

 For a second she thought about calling her Grandma and saying sorry she couldn’t make it again, but she decided to call and say she was on her way.